funkatron/questlog/README.md

 ## How it works

 1. **Screenshot capture**: Uses macOS `screencapture` or watches a folder
-2. **App detection**: Swift helper or AppleScript fallback to identify the frontmost app and window title
+2. **Vision analysis** (primary): Uses LLM vision model (llava:7b) to understand the entire screenshot scene - identifying apps, window titles, layout, activities, and projects
-3. **OCR**: Extracts visible text using Swift Vision framework, Python Tesseract, or LLM vision model
+3. **OCR extraction** (supplemental): Extracts visible text using EasyOCR (primary), LLM OCR, or Tesseract fallback
+4. **App detection**: AppleScript to identify frontmost app, or inferred from vision analysis for historical screenshots
-4. **Context extraction**: Identifies URLs, domains, and project hints from window titles and OCR text
+5. **Context extraction**: Identifies URLs, domains, and project hints from vision analysis and OCR text
-5. **Project matching**: Fuzzy matches window titles and OCR content against your project list
+6. **Project matching**: Fuzzy matches window titles and OCR content against your project list
-6. **Summarization**: If LLM is enabled, generates a concise summary and task classification
+7. **Summarization**: If LLM is enabled, generates a concise summary and task classification (uses vision analysis if available)
-7. **Storage**: Saves entry with timestamp, app, task type, summary, and confidence score
+8. **Storage**: Saves entry with timestamp, app, task type, summary, and confidence score

 ## Output quality